rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-virtual-networks.md

                     .create();
 ```

 This [network security group](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-nsg) blocks both inbound and outbound public Internet traffic.
-This network security group will not have an effect until it is applied to a subnet in your virtual network.
+This network security group will not have an effect until applied to a subnet in your virtual network.

 ### Create a virtual network with two subnets